RellikDog/Capstone1/README.md

 Given the knowledge of aproximatly how many background checks were conducted for each type of firearm in each state by year and the population densities of each state by year, do any trends emerge about the types of firearms that background checks are for and the frequency they are requested in comparrison the the states population density?

 ### Methodology
-My Nics data has columns for handgun, long_gun, and other as well as columns for all 3 with various prefixes such as 'prepawn', 'redemption', and 'private sale.
+The NICS data has columns for handgun, long_gun, and other as well as columns for all 3 with various prefixes such as 'prepawn', 'redemption', and 'private sale'.
 For the purpose of this study I agregate the sums of these columns into 3 coloumns handgun, long_gun, and other.
-I'm going to further eliminate the other and multiple coloumns because they aren't pertinent to my experiment.
+I'm going to further eliminate the 'other' and 'multiple' coloumns because they aren't pertinent to my experiment.

+I'm chosing to look at data from 1999 through 2018.
+This is because my population density data ends in 2018 and my NICS data begins at the end of 1998.
+This is also because that is a 20 year span and I like round numbers.

 ### Hypothoesis
 - I predict that states with a higher population density will have more checks for handguns overall, but will be lower in terms of checks for handguns by population density.